 Going into the neighborhoods was fun, because I got to see cool sights like this.
 A ravioli store!
 That’s what you call an extremely specific niche.
 Sadly, it is no longer there.

 This sushi place had a cool outside decor and a nice view.
-Sadly, it is no longer there.
+This one is no longer in business either.

-More businesses from the neighborhood business districts.
+More storefronts from the neighborhood business districts.
 Some of these may actually still be there:

 Look how cheap gas is in Canada!
 Except it’s in Canadian dollars… and it’s per liter, not per gallon.
 Doing all the conversions takes some getting used to.